 It is the responsibility of all Australian businesses to employ legal workers.

 Employers are expected to take a reasonable number of steps to make sure they are not employing, referring or contracting illegal workers.
 To make this easier, the following information explains what steps employers should take to avoid penalties.
+Select the image below to view the video.

 See: 'Employing legal workers' video